NLnetLabs/CSWDNS/docs/part_privacy.md

 10. Restart Unbound and send the same two queries:

-        drill -D bangkok.nlnetlabs.nl @res-<team-number>.do.dns-school.org
+        drill -D bangkok.nlnetlabs.nl. @res-<team-number>.do.dns-school.org.

-        drill -D banana.nlnetlabs.nl @res-<team-number>.do.dns-school.org
+        drill -D banana.nlnetlabs.nl. @res-<team-number>.do.dns-school.org.

-    Can you see a difference in the queuries that are send to the nlnetlabs.nl name servers?
+    Can you see a difference in the queuries that are send to the nlnetlabs.nl. name servers?

 ### Stubby
 We will use Stubby to proxy the DNS queries originating from our laptop over an encrypted channel to Unbound.